KernTHeAce/test_task/SRS.md

 #### Main scenario:

-* User click the "Add" button in the employees list view mode;
+* User click's the "Add" button in the employees list view mode;
 * Application displays form to enter employees data;
-* User enters employees data and press "Save" button;
+* User enter's employees data and press "Save" button;
 * If any data is entred incorrectly, incorrect data massage are displayed;
 * if entered data is valid, then record is added to database;
 * if new employee record is successfully added, then list of employees with added records is displaying.